 14. Applicable law / place of fulfilment / responsible court of law

 All contracts between CTA and the Customer shall be subject to the law of the Federal Republic of Switzerland exclusively, the United Nations Convention on Contracts for the International Sale of Goods (Vienna Sales Law) being expressly excluded.
 The place of fulfilment shall be Münsingen, Switzerland.
-The responsible court of law shall be, at the discretion of CTA Münsingen, either that of the Customer’s main place of business or any other legal court.
+The place of jurisdiction shall be Münsingen, Switzerland.
+CTA however may likewise take legal action against the Customer at any other competent court.